nariakiiwatani/ofxSearchNetworkNode/readme.md

 search.enableSecretMode("secret_key");
 // search.disableSecretMode();

-// finally, setup your node with a port and a name search.setup(8000);
+// setup your node with a port and a name search.setup(8000);
 // with second argument, you can set a name of this node. default is hostname of the machine.
 // with third argument, you can set groups to belong to.